rezervemoney/gitbooks/mechanics-rzr/raising-debt-and-acquiring-eth/the-bank-run-risk/README.md

 ### 1/ A Focus on Convertible Notes

 Incentives are designed to encourage lenders to lock their capital into long-duration convertible notes (up to four years).
-This creates predictability in borrowing and ensures a base cushion of capital that cannot be withdrawn during short-term volatility.&#x20;
+This creates predictability in borrowing and ensures a base cushion of capital that cannot be withdrawn during short-term volatility.

 Convertible notes also open a channel for accessing cheap, stable debt in both bull and bear conditions.